 'After two years of marriage, our daughter and her husband decided to separate.
 We welcomed her back into our home and during the moments of tension that followed, we tried to love her by being patient, forgiving and having an attitude of understanding in our hearts.
 We maintained an open relationship with her and her husband, above all by trying not to be judgmental.
-After three months of listening, discreetly helping and many prayers, they were reunited and there is a different sense of awareness, trust and hope in their relationship.'
-VII iii In Greek, makarios/i is used both to describe a fortunate, happy condition of human beings and to indicate the privileged status of the gods over that of human beings.
+After three months of listening, discreet help and many prayers, they were reunited and there is a different sense of awareness, trust and hope in their relationship now.'

 Being merciful is more than forgiving.
-It means having a heart that longs to cancel out and to burn away everything that may be an obstacle in our relationships with others.
-Jesus' invitation to be merciful, offers us a means of returning to the original design of God and become what we were created to be: made in his image and likeness.
+It means having a big heart that can't wait to wipe the slate clean, to melt away everything that may be an obstacle in our relationships with others.
+Jesus' invitation to be merciful, offers us a means of returning to the original design of God and become what we were created to be: human beings made in his image and likeness.